rochlinn/dri-needs-assessment/index.md

   <a href="it.html">IT</a>
 </div>

+These blocks link to sub-reports for each corresponding unit

 ## Executive Summary

-From May 17th - June 12, 2021, UBC Advanced Research Computing (ARC) and the UBC Library from both Vancouver and Okanagan Campuses launched a survey to investigate UBC researchers’ needs in 25 distinct areas relating to data, software, and computational training and support (see full details of survey in Appendix X.), receiving 241 total responses.
+From May 17th - June 12, 2021, UBC Advanced Research Computing (ARC) and the UBC Library from both Vancouver and Okanagan Campuses launched a survey to investigate UBC researchers’ needs in 25 distinct areas relating to data, software, and computational training and support (see full details of survey [insert link]), receiving 241 total responses.
 Following the survey, three focus groups were conducted with UBC researchers to gain additional insights in these areas.

 ## Definitions